The Admission of Students

 All documents must be presented in English; original documents must accompany all certified translations.
 Applicants living abroad are advised to retain copies of their applications and to submit applications well in advance of the deadlines.

 Students who do not speak English as a first language, regardless of where they live, must submit results of the Test of English as a Foreign Language (TOEFL) or an equivalent form of testing.
-The college will accept only official score reports.
 Submission of SAT I, SAT II, or ACT results is optional for all students.

 Need-based financial aid is available for international students.
 All non-U.S. citizens applying for financial aid must complete the International Student Financial Aid Application (ISFAA).
 Non-U.S. citizens who are not applying for financial aid must complete the International Student Certification of Finances (ISCOF).
 The application for aid and supporting documents should be submitted by 1 January.